 BICYCLE DEFINED – CVC 231

-Every person riding a bicycle upon a street or highway has all the rights and is subject to all the duties applicable to the driver of a vehicle, including the provisions of law dealing with driving under the influence of alcoholic beverages or drugs, except those provisions which by their very nature can have no application.
+- 21200: A person riding a bicycle upon a street or highway in California has the same rights, and is subject to the same provisions that apply to persons driving a vehicle, including provisions concerning driving under the influence of drugs or alcohol.

 EQUIPMENT REQUIREMENTS – CVC 21201

-- No person shall operate a bicycle on a roadway unless it is equipped with a brake which will enable the operator to make one braked wheel skid on dry, level, clean pavement.
+- No bicycle shall be operated on a roadway unless the cyclist has ensured the bike is equipped with a brake that allows the operator to make one braked wheel skid on dry, level, clean pavement.

-- No person shall operate on the highway any bicycle equipped with handlebars so raised that the operator must elevate their hands above the level of their shoulders in order to grasp the normal steering grip area.
+- No person shall operate on the highway any bicycle with raised handlebars that would force the operator to elevate their hands above the level of their shoulders in order to grip the handles.

-- No person shall operate upon any highway a bicycle which is of such a size as to prevent the operator from safely stopping the bicycle, supporting it in an upright position with at least one foot on the ground, and restarting it in a safe manner.
+- No person shall operate upon any highway a bicycle that is too large for the operator to safely stop the bicycle, support it in an upright position with at least one foot on the ground, and be able to start riding again.

-- A lamp emitting a white light which illuminates the highway and is visible from a distance of 300 feet to the front and the sides of the bicycle.
+- A lamp emitting a white light that illuminates the highway, sidewalk, or bikeway in front of the bicyclist.
+The light must be visible from a distance of 300 feet in front and from the sides of the bicycle.

-- A red reflector mounted on the rear of the bicycle and visible from 500 feet to the rear of the bicycle.
+- A red reflector or a flashing red light on the rear of the bike should be visible from a distance of 500 feet to the rear of the bicycle.

-- A lamp or lamp combination, emitting a white light, attached to the operator and visible from a distance of 300 feet in front and from the sides of the bicycle, may be used in place of a lamp attached to the bike.
+- In lieu of rule #1, a lamp attached to the operator emits white light and is visible from a distance of 300 feet in front and from the sides of the bicycle.

 DUTY OF BICYCLE OPERATOR: OPERATIONS ON ROADWAY – CVC 21202

-- Any person operating a bicycle upon a roadway at a speed less than the normal speed of traffic moving in the same direction at such time shall ride as close as practicable to the right-hand curb or edge of the roadway except under any of the following situations:
+- Any person operating a bicycle upon a roadway at a speed less than the normal speed of traffic moving in the same direction at that time shall ride as close as practicable to the right-hand curb or edge of the roadway (To prevent bicycle accident), except under any of the following situations:

-- When overtaking and passing another bicycle or motor vehicle proceeding in the same direction.
+- When passing another bicycle or motor vehicle proceeding in the same direction.

-- When preparing for a left turn at an intersection or into a private road or driveway.
+- When preparing for a left turn at an intersection or onto a private road or driveway.

 - When approaching a place where a right turn is authorized.

-- Any person operating a bicycle on a one-way street or highway with two or more marked traffic lanes, may ride as near the left-hand curb or edge of such roadway as practicable.
+- Any person operating a bicycle on a one-way street or highway with two or more marked traffic lanes may ride near the left-hand curb or edge of such roadway as practicable.

 HITCHING RIDES – CVC 21203